 Risks to Consider Before Flying After Stroke

-By understanding the risks of flying after stroke, you can have an informed discussion with your doctor on when it’s safe to fly again.
-Here are some complications that make flying after stroke risky:
+By understanding the risks of flying after a stroke, you can have an informed discussion with your doctor about when it’s safe to fly again.
+Here are some complications that can accompany flying after stroke.

-The air pressure is lower on a plane, which means there is less oxygen to fuel your body, including the brain.
-During stroke recovery, oxygen is critical for recovery (see: oxygen therapy for stroke) so it’s best to avoid sitting in an environment with less oxygen for prolonged periods of time.
+The air pressure is lower on a plane, which means less oxygen is available to fuel your body, including the brain.
+During stroke recovery, oxygen is critical for recovery (see: oxygen therapy for stroke), so it’s best to avoid sitting in an environment with less oxygen for prolonged periods of time.

-Now that you understand the risks of flying, let’s discuss how to make your trip as safe as possible if you decide to fly after stroke.
+Overall, the incidence of stroke while flying is low, but it is still important to exercise caution and follow the advice of your medical team.
+Now that we have reviewed the flying risks, let’s discuss how to make your trip as safe as possible if you decide to fly after stroke.

 Tips for Flying After Stroke

-If you have been cleared to fly after stroke, here are some tips to improve your safety and wellbeing:
+However, there are many things you can do when flying to help decrease the risk of developing a clot and reduce travel stress.
+If you have been cleared to fly after stroke, here are some tips to improve your safety and well-being:

 - Carry medical documentation and declare medication upon arrival in a new country.
-Some countries may confiscate undeclared medication, so don’t let that happen to you.
+Some countries may confiscate undeclared medication, so make sure you know your destination’s specific requirements before leaving.

-Overall, it’s up to your doctor to decide if and when its safe for you to fly after stroke.
-Everyone has different risk factors and medical complications that require more or less waiting to fly after stroke.
+Although the risk of a recurrent stroke is a concern for all survivors, flying increases this risk and should be considered carefully, especially in the first 6 months to a year after a stroke.
+Overall, it’s up to your doctor to decide if and when it is safe for you to fly after a stroke.
+Everyone has different risk factors and medical complications that may require a greater waiting period before flying.